dominickpastore/pymd4c/README.md

 not a prerequisite for actually *using* PyMD4C).
 The `pkg-config` tool is likely available on your system already, and the Python `pkgconfig` package will be fetched automatically by `setup.py`.

+Finally, note that since this package uses C extensions, development headers for Python must be installed for the build to succeed.
+If you are using Linux, some distributions split these off from the main Python package.
+Install `python-dev` or `python-devel` to get them.

 ### Build/Install